 I’m not sure where it comes from, but there’s something within each of us that doesn’t like to be wrong.
 It’s not that we’re never wrong.
 We’re wrong all the time.
 As soon as we can crawl we start along the path of being wrong a lot.

-A common strategy is, well, never being wrong.
+The most common strategy is, well, to never being wrong.
 There are a lot of us out there who try as hard as we can to never make a mistake.
 We agonize over our choices trying to make sure we never make a wrong move or a false step.
-It’s a fairly hard strategy to keep up so when we need a break from being perfect, we move to another strategy – avoidance.
+It’s a fairly hard strategy to keep up, so when we need a break from being perfect, we move to another strategy — avoidance.

 Avoidance removes us from any situations where we might be wrong.
 We avoid uncomfortable conversations so we don’t accidentally say the wrong thing.
 We avoid conversations where we don’t know the subject because we don’t want to share our opinion in ignorance and end up looking foolish.
 Avoidance is a strategy that is becoming more and more popular in an environment where being perfect is unpredictable.

 Another common strategy is simple denial.
 Rather than having to admit we’re wrong, we simply deny that we are.
 Some of us are really good at this denial strategy to the point that we may even make others doubt themselves.

 A close strategy to denial is relativism.
 Rather than have to admit we’re wrong, we acknowledge that someone else can be different without the need to admit we’re wrong.
 “Agree to disagree” is the most familiar approach to being relatively right and avoiding being wrong.
 The strategy might also acknowledge that something might be true for someone else, but not for you.
 With relativism no one has to be wrong and everyone can be right.

 But there is value in being wrong.